javtran/teemo-memory/README.md

 Here's a walkthrough of implemented user stories:

 Press the start button to start the game.
-It will one more sequence after you successfully imitated the previous sequence.
+After you successfully imitated the previous sequence, it will play the next version of the sequence (adding one more pattern).
 Press the stop button to stop the game.
 ![](http://g.recordit.co/6EWEe1U8rw.gif)